oscarlorentzon/ray-tracer/README.md

 After cloning `ray-tracer`, run `yarn install` to fetch its dependencies.
 Then, you can run several commands:

 - `yarn test` runs the complete test suite.
-- `yarn build` creates a `build` folder with the transpiled library.
+- `yarn build` creates a `build` folder and transpiles the library.
 - `yarn build-examples` creates a `build` folder and tranpiles the examples.
 - `node build/examples/<example-name>.example.js` runs one of the examples.
 - Render artifacts are written to `build/artifacts`.